VirtoCommerce/vc-module-native-payment-methods/README.md

-# Virto Commerce Native Payment Methods Module
+# Native Payment Methods Module

 This module enables creating non-integrative payment methods without code changes.
 Such methods cannon provide any functionality similar to the manual test payment method; at the same time, they have various code pieces, names, descriptions, and logos, and may be useful to designate various kinds of cash payments.